SoftFever/OrcaSlicer/README.markdown

                             Set a different extrusion width for perimeters --infill-extrusion-width
+                            Set a different extrusion width for infill --top-infill-extrusion-width
-                            Set a different extrusion width for infill --support-material-extrusion-width
+                            Set a different extrusion width for top infill --support-material-extrusion-width
                             Set a different extrusion width for support material --bridge-flow-ratio Multiplier for extrusion when bridging (> 0, default: 1)